Please ensure Javascript is enabled for purposes of website accessibility

 Citrus County School's home education program is a parent driven program.
 By enrolling in home education, the parent is assuming all responsibilities to educate their child including the choice of curriculum and materials.
 Current law does not prescribe a curriculum or course of study for home education programs.

 Citrus County Schools does not provide books, curriculum, or materials.
+Online classes through Citrus eSchool are available as a curriculum choice/option.

 Students enrolled in a home education program do not receive a high school diploma or certificate of completion from Citrus County Schools.
+However, courses taken through Citrus eSchool by students in the home education program are recorded on the student’s transcript and will apply toward earning a diploma, should a student move to a diploma-earning program by his or her senior year.

 Home Education Links